 I found myself thinking about the times in her life where she may have rested with a similar transcendent expression, which could have been perfectly appropriate in moments of bliss as well as in death.
 Perhaps during slow mornings lay next to her husband and child with the sun streaming through the window, shedding the hope and light of a new day on any fear or resentments of yesterday.
 She looked as though her final thoughts may have been of such times as well.

 Eventually, with red eyes and damp cheeks, we stood up and Rose offered her arms out to hug me in our curtained enclosure which now was a fortress of solidarity.
 I leaned into her with the full weight of the happenings heavy like lead in my heart.
-The small blue-eyed nurse held my wounded soul with the comfort of an angel and supported my heavy body with the certainty of a horse.
+The small blue-eyed nurse held my wounded soul with the comfort of an angel and supported my weighty body with the certainty of a horse.
 All I could think of and finally verbalised was “you are such a good nurse” – I just hope that Rose knew that this meant as the antithesis of a platitude, and that I was truly in awe of her.

 The patient’s brother did make it to the ward eventually.
 I wasn’t there to see him, but I was told that he sat with her, said a short prayer and left his sister to rest.